lightninglabs/lightning-terminal/README.md

 #### Required

 You must set `httpslisten` to the host & port that the https server should listen on.
 Also set `uipassword` to a strong password to use to login to the website in your browser.
 A minimum of 8 characters is required.
-In a production environment, it is recommended to store this password as an environment variable.
+In a production environment, it's recommended that you store this password as an environment variable.

 #### Optional

-You can also configure the https server to automatically install a free SSL certificate provided by [LetsEncrypt](https://letsencrypt.org/).
+You can also configure the HTTP server to automatically install a free SSL certificate provided by [LetsEncrypt](https://letsencrypt.org/).
 This is recommended if you plan to access the website from a remote computer and do not want to deal with the browser warning you about the self-signed certificate.
 You just need to specify the domain name you wish to use, and make sure port 80 is open in your in your firewall.
 LetsEncrypt requires this to verify that you own the domain name.
 Shushtar will listen on port 80 to handle the verification requests.
+On some linux-based platforms, you may need to run Shushtar with superuser privileges since port 80 is a system port.

 > Note: Shushtar only serves content over **HTTPS**.
 If you do not use `letsencrypt`, Shushtar will use the self-signed certificate that is auto-generated by `lnd` to encrypt the browser-to-server communication.
+Web browsers will display a warning when using the self-signed certificate.

 ```
 Application Options: